ibudiana/stockmate/README.md

 - **Android/iOS**: Data persists between app restarts.
 - **Uninstalling**: Uninstalling the app will clear the database.

+## Reflection on Building StockMate

+Working on the StockMate inventory application taught me a lot about building scalable Flutter apps.
+I learned how to implement the MVVM (Model-View-ViewModel) architecture properly.
+By separating the UI from the business logic, my code became much cleaner and easier to manage.
+I also learned the importance of the Repository and DAO patterns, which help organize how the app saves and loads data from the database.

+One of the biggest challenges I faced was handling the search functionality.
+I had to figure out how to update the list dynamically while keeping the UI responsive.
+Changing the CustomAppBar into a stateful widget to handle the search input was a clever solution that kept the main page code clean.

+Additionally, I improved my UI skills by creating reusable global widgets like CustomActionButton and CustomTextField.
+This made the design consistent and reduced repetitive code.
+Overall, this assignment helped me understand how to structure a professional mobile application that is ready for real-world use.

 ## 🤝 Contributing

 Contributions are welcome!